Getting Started with Angular Kanban Component

-This section briefly explains how to create Kanban component and configure its available functionalities in Angular Environment.
+This section explains the steps required to create a simple Angular Kanban component and configure its available functionalities.

 Setup Angular Environment